-From wheat and rice to vegetables, cotton, and tea, Indian farmers grow a wide range of crops and the country uses more land for crops than any other country in the world (215 million acres).
+From wheat and rice to vegetables, cotton, and tea, Indian farmers grow a wide range of crops and the country uses more land for crops than any other country in the world (215 million acres, or 87 million hectares).
 Crops depend on rain and, in India, more than three quarters of the annual rainfall occurs during the four months of the summer monsoon season.
 But during years when there is less rainfall than usual, crops die in the fields or cannot be planted at all.
-Take a look at the graphs to the left to see how the amount of grain crops produced by farmers in India (including wheat, rice, and barley) relates to the amount of rainfall.
+The graph at the left shows how the amount of grain crops produced by farmers in India (including wheat, rice, and barley) relates to the amount of rainfall.
 Over half of India’s population works in agriculture, and monsoon rains directly affect their incomes and livelihood.
 Agriculture adds up to more than 15% of India’s Gross Domestic Product (GDP), which means that when crops fail because of too little rain, the economy suffers.

 While too little rainfall during the summer monsoon can cause dire conditions for farmers on land, too much rainfall and overly strong winds can make coastal waters unsafe, preventing fishermen throughout South Asia from heading to sea to catch the fish they depend on for income.

 Monsoon rains can be harnessed as hydropower, a valuable energy resource.
 Hydropower currently provides 25% of India’s electricity.
 Reservoirs are filled during the summer monsoon rains and then the water is gradually released through dams, turning turbines to create electricity year-round.
 During years when there is little monsoon rainfall, the reservoirs are not replenished, limiting the amount of hydroelectric power produced during the year.